Starciad/StellarDuelist/README.md

 	<img width="85%" src=".github/assets/imgs/logo/sd_logo.webp"/>
 </div>

-<h1 align="center">✨ ● STARDUST DEFENDER ● ✨</h1>
+<h1 align="center">✨ ● Stellar Duelist ● ✨</h1>

-Welcome to the exciting world of **Stardust Defender!** This is a **Shoot-Em-Up** game where you take control of a spaceship with the mission to exterminate malicious aliens and free space from their evil presence.
+Welcome to the exciting world of **Stellar Duelist!** This is a **Shoot-Em-Up** game where you take control of a spaceship with the mission to exterminate malicious aliens and free space from their evil presence.

 With engaging and straightforward gameplay, you will embark on an endless journey, facing dozens of waves of aliens until you reach the universe's major threats, known as "bosses."
 These challenges will test the skills you acquire throughout the game.